A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Data Annotations

 \section{Data Annotations}

 We now describe the enrichment of raw article metadata with annotations.
 Since copyright restrictions prevent the direct release of texts, we generate content-derived labels that form the dataset's core analytical value.
-The process involves:
+The process involves: \begin{itemize}[leftmargin=14pt, noitemsep, nolistsep] \item metadata and text normalization; \item translation of non-English text to English; \item labeling named entities; \item sentiment analysis; \item stance analysis; \item topical framing; and \item rigorous quality control with human evaluation. \end{itemize}